Go Backpacking

 1. Watch a Show at the Fringe Festival

-The world’s largest arts festival has been held in Edinburgh for 50 years, and runs from the 3rd-27th August in 2012.
+The world's largest arts festival has been held in Edinburgh for 50 years and runs from August 3 to 27, 2012.

-Although accommodation is more expensive than at other times, it shouldn’t put you off visiting.
-Hotels4U has cheap hotels available during the Edinburgh festival, and getting around is easy, as the city’s compact size means most of the venues are in walking distance from each other and all day bus tickets are just £3.50.
+Although accommodation is more expensive than at other times, it shouldn't put you off visiting.
+Hotels4U has cheap hotels available during the Edinburgh festival, and getting around is easy, as the city's compact size means most venues are within walking distance of each other.
+All-day bus tickets are just £3.50.

-Even if your budget doesn’t stretch to the big name acts, then fear not: the “Half-Price Hut” sells cheap tickets for a variety of performances, while there are no shortage of free shows and street performers for those seeking a freebie.
+Even if your budget doesn't stretch to the big-name acts, then fear not: the "Half-Price Hut" sells cheap tickets for a variety of performances, while there is no shortage of free shows and street performers for those seeking a freebie.

 The Meadows in Edinburgh